 Here are some of the main reasons that seniors may take a slip and tumble while living in a nursing home facility:

 If nursing home staff do not quickly attend to slippery spots on the floor, spills, or other debris, a resident can sustain a slip and fall.
 As humans age, they can begin to lose their eyesight, reflexes slow, and the body is more fragile.
 A senior resident that has trouble with sight may not see the hazard on the floor and may walk right into it, resulting in a slip and fall accident.
 A senior’s bones tend to be more delicate, so the injuries sustained can be very painful and anguishing.

 A senior resident who needs help getting out of bed must be assisted by staff who are experienced and sufficiently trained in methods of lifting and transferring.
 A staff member who is not prepared may lift the patient incorrectly, or suddenly realize they are not strong enough to hold them up, and can cause a fall unintentionally.
 Even though the staff member didn’t set out to harm the resident, the facility can be held responsible for the slip and fall.

-Family members who believe the nursing home or staff was somehow at-fault or contributed to the slip and fall, are strongly advised to speak with a nursing home abuse lawyer in Phoenix, AZ for help.
+Family members who believe the nursing home or staff was somehow at-fault or contributed to the slip and fall, are strongly advised to speak with a nursing home abuse lawyer for help.
 The facility may owe your senior loved one compensation for damages such as medical expenses, pain and suffering, and more.